yousefelsonbaty/meals/README.md

-# meals
+# Meals Application

-A new Flutter project.
+A meals application has been made for Android through Flutter using Dart.

 ## Getting Started